APJansen/TDUr/README.md

 What we are after is the optimal policy, choosing the action that maximizes the win probability against an opponent also playing optimally.
 Given the true value function assuming optimal play, we can easily obtain the optimal policy, simply by choosing the action that maximizes the afterstate value.

+### Policy Iteration

 Of course we don't have this either, but we can work our way towards it.
-We start with some random value function as defined in the previous section.
+A general framework for this is called _policy iteration_.
+This consists of alternating one step of:
+1. _policy evaluation_: keeping the policy fixed and improving the estimate of its corresponding value function
+2. _policy improvement_: using the estimate of its value function to improve the policy

+One way of doing policy evaluation is TD learning, described below.

+For policy improvement, we can define a new policy in terms of the estimated value function of the old one as choosing the action that results in the maximal value of the old policy.
-From this we derive a policy as above, this is called the _greedy policy_, because it maximizes the value in the next state, and does not take into consideration that to obtain the longer term maximum we might have to accept short term losses.
+This is called the _greedy policy_, because it maximizes the value in the next state, and does not take into consideration that to obtain the longer term maximum we might have to accept short term losses.
-Then we update our estimate of the value function to more accurately reflect the win probability of this policy (see below how).
-Then we use this updated value function to define a new policy in the same way.
-Iterating this is called _policy iteration_, and will allow us to converge to the optimal policy and value function.
+In tabular cases, where we parametrize the value of every state individually, this is guaranteed to improve the policy.

+With a neural network approximation of the value function we lose this guarantee, because the resulting changes to the next estimate of the value function will generalize to different states.
+While there is no guarantee that this generalization is beneficial, in practice this still works very well.

 <a name="td"/>